 How to Be a Team Player When Working Remotely

 If you suddenly find yourself working remotely, you’re not alone.
 Is working from the office necessary anymore?
 Due to advances in technology, and the rapid adoption of connected devices, telecommuting now fits into the growing idea of work being a thing you do, not a place you go.
-According to a report by Forrester Research, 34 million Americans already work remotely, and this number is expected to rise to 63 million by 2016.
-That’s 43% of the U.S workforce!
+According to a report by OwlLabs, 30% of the group they surveyed worked remotely 100% of the time.
+While 48% of that group worked remotely at least once per week – that shy of 50% of individuals surveyed.

-As telecommuting becomes more attractive to businesses, how can you make sure you – a remote worker – aren’t seen as a ‘slacker’, and demonstrate your value to your team?
-Here are some tips for being a wonderfully productive remote worker:
+As telecommuting becomes more attractive to businesses, how can you make sure you – as a remote worker – aren’t seen as a ‘slacker’, and demonstrate your value to your team?
+How is it possible to be a team player when working remotely?

 1. Build Trust Amongst Your Team with Regular Communication

-According to Kenexa Research, telecommuting is a privilege mostly enjoyed by those who have been with a company for 3-5 years.
-So chances are, you are already a trusted employee, but failure to keep in touch with your team can result in mistrust.
-Make sure your team hears your voice, and sees your name or face everyday, just as they would in the office.
-This doesn’t have to be direct contact, it may be through your avatar while you are editing a document, or seeing you are ‘online’ in chat.
-This way, you will appear to be contributing to daily operations, your manager will be happy to be your advocate, and you will be at the top of their mind for future opportunities.
+According to Kenexa Research, telecommuting is a privilege enjoyed by those who have been with a company for 3-5 years.
+Chances are, you’re already a trusted employee, but failure to keep in touch with your team can result in mistrust.
+Make sure your team hears your voice, and sees your name or face every day, as they would in the office.
+This doesn’t have to be direct contact, it may be through your avatar while you are editing a document, or seeing you are ‘online’.

 3. Use a Range of Communication Tools to Make Collaboration Seamless

 We mentioned this briefly, but be sure to put in place communication solutions that are efficient, and fit your team’s working style.
 Your team leader may start doubting telecommuting if it takes several exchanges to complete a simple task.
-Make sure the collaboration tool allows for multimedia conversation, as well as the ability to work across devices and networks.
-As a flexible workers you will need a solution that works on all your connected devices, wherever you live.
+Make sure the collaboration tool allows for work across devices and networks.
+As a flexible worker, you will need a solution that works on all your connected devices, wherever you live.
 Here are some tools that will help you learn how to be a team player:

 4. Focus on Results, Not Time

 Telecommuting is a commitment, not all work environments are going to be suitable.
-Experiment with different spaces and find what works best for you: a spare room in your home, your kitchen, your neighborhood coffee shop, or even a co-working space in your area.
-Just make sure the space is both not too distracting or boring, and that you are actually getting work done!
+Experiment with different spaces and find what works best for you: a spare room in your home, your kitchen, or and designated spot in your bedroom.
+Just make sure the space is both not too distracting and that you are actually getting work done.

 6. Take Breaks

-7. Leave Work at the End of the Day
+7. Checkout at the End of the Day

-“The good news is that now you can work anywhere, and the bad news is that now you can work anywhere,” Susan Seaburg, Field Development Manager for the Americas for Hewlett-Packard tells Santa Clara University.
-Working from home can cause your personal life and professional life to blend together.
-Make sure you outline your working hours and stick to them.
-This will ensure you get all tasks completed for the day, and avoid feeling guilty when you aren’t working during your off hours.
+Working from home can cause your personal life and professional life to mesh together.
+Make sure you outline your office hours and stick to them.
+This will be tough – but necessary.
+This will help ensure that you complete tasks by the end-of-the-day so you can avoid feeling guilty when you attached to your desk on off-hours.